Transformations#

 Consistent aliasing#

-The main issue with allowing for reference semantics in transforms that references can be shared across inputs and outputs, this can be problematic if not taken care of because it would lead to ill-defined or inconsistent behavior.
-In the example below we have a single Weights Module m whose reference appears in multiple places in arg1 and arg2.
-The problem is that we also specified we wanted to vectorize arg1 in axis 0 and arg2 in axis 1, this is fine in JAX due to referential transparency of pytrees but its problematic in Flax NNX since we are trying to vectorize m in two different ways.
-NNX will enforce consistency by raising an error.
+The main issue with allowing for reference semantics in transforms is that references can be shared across inputs and outputs.
+This can be problematic if it is not taken care of because it would lead to ill-defined or inconsistent behavior.
+In the example below you have a single Weights Module m whose reference appears in multiple places in arg1 and arg2.
+The problem here is that you also specify that you want to vectorize arg1 in axis 0 and arg2 in axis 1.
+This would be fine in JAX because of referential transparency of pytrees.
+But this would be problematic in Flax NNX because you are trying to vectorize m in two different ways.
+Flax NNX will enforce consistency by raising an error.

 class Weights(nnx.Module):